subpair/aws-webpage/README.md

 # Further Documentation

-On every pull request a terraform-doc is automatically generated via a GitHub action. \
+On every push a terraform-doc is automatically generated via a GitHub action. \
 The file is named [TERRAFORM.md](TERRAFORM.md)
 # Contributing